 - Latin: Putranjiva roxburghii Wall.
 Synonym Drypetes roxburghii (Wall.)
 Hurasawa Family Euphorbiacea-e

 - Sanskrit: Aksaphala, Kumarabeeja, Putrajivah, Putranjivah, Ardhasadhaka, Apatyajiva, Garbhada, Garbhakara, Jivanaputra, Kumarajiva, Mavu, Pavitra, Putrajiva, Putranjiva, Shlipadapaha, Sid hi da, Sutajivaka, Sutrajiva, Yashtipushpa

 Putrajivak Bija are considered sweet and pungent in taste (Rasa), sweet after digestion (Vipaka), and is cool in effect (Virya).

 It is a Sheet Virya herb.
 Sheet Virya or Cool potency herb, subdues Pitta (Bile) and Vata (Wind).
-Sheet Virya herb gives nourishment to body and steadiness.
-It supports building of body fluids.
+Sheet Virya herb gives nourishment to the body and steadiness.
+It supports the building of the body fluids.

 - Guna (Pharmacological Action): Guru (Heavy), Picchila (Slimy)

 - Vipaka (transformed state after digestion): Madhura (Sweet)

 It is Madhur Vipak (digests into sweet) and has building, moistening and a nourishing effect on the body.
 It is heavy to digest and reduces metabolism.
 Such herbs are cooling and reduce swelling, decreases Pitta and have Anabolic effect on the body.